-The site is located approximately 6.5km northwest of Te Anga, which is approximately 30km west of the Waitomo Caves area, within the Waitomo District.
 The Project is situated along a ridge line with turbines being in a northwest/southeast line, straddling the Taumatatotara West Road.
 In the Waikato Regional Landscape Assessment (WRLA), the site is located within the Western Hill Country landscape type.
 Within the WRLA the area where the site is located is not categorised as an Outstanding Natural Landscape/Feature (ONLF).